 You see, forklift batteries can range from several hundred pounds to several thousand pounds.
-I’d say that 750-1,500 pounds is the most common weight range for any individual forklift battery in an off grid solar system.
+I’d say that a battery weighing 750-1,500 pounds is the most common size of individual forklift battery found in an off-grid solar system.
 Smaller systems might only have one battery, while larger ones could have several.

 There are so many gimmicks and gadgets out there that I pretty much tune them out.
 And when they make big claims, it’s especially obvious!

 When it comes to extending the life of batteries, there is no exception to this rule.
 Lots and lots of gadgets out there!
 Some good, and some a waste of money (or worse).